MyGet/MyGetDocs/Docs.Site/Docs/Reference/Build-Services.markdown

 By default, MyGet will push all NuGet packages generated during build to your feed, except for packages generated in a folder named *packages*.
 The reason for this is that the *packages* folder is reserved by NuGet itself and may contain packages that were used during the build process and are not necessarily to be added to your feed.

-When creating a batch-based build, make sure to generate packages in a folder not named *packages*.
+When creating a batch-based build, make sure to generate packages in a folder that is not named *packages*.
 A good example would be *output*.

-To override this behaviour, a series of wildcard matches can be specified in the build configuration.
+To override this behaviour, a series of filters can be specified in the build configuration.
 When omitted, all packages generated during build will be pushed to your feed.
-When specified, only packages matching any of the specified package names or wildcards will be pushed to your feed.
+When specified, only packages matching any of the specified filters or wildcards will be pushed to your feed.

 ![Configure Packages to Push](Images/configure-packages-to-push.png)

+Filters can be of different types:

+* Plain text, e.g. `MyPackage` to match a specific package id.
+* Containing a wildcard, e.g. `MyPackage.*` to match all package id's that start with `MyPackage.`.
+* Starting with a negation, e.g. `!MyPackage.*` to explicitly exclude all package id's starting with `Mypackage.*`.

+Filters are executed in order of precedence.
+If a negation comes first, packages matching the negation will be excluded, even if the next rule defines to include the package.

 ## Pushing symbols